buildpacks/rfcs/text/0000-pack-build-process-flag.md

 This proposes adding a new flag to `pack build` that will change the default process type in the built image:

 ```
-$ pack build --process <process name> <image name>`
+$ pack build --default-process <process name> <image name>`
 ```

-The `<process name>` must be a valid process name provided by the buildpacks.
+The `<process name>` must be a valid process name in `launch.toml`.

 # How it Works
 [how-it-works]: #how-it-works

-When running `pack build --process <process name>` this will output a OCI Image where `Cmd` is set to the argument to be passed `/lifecycle/launcher`.
-This when when booting the image, the lifecycle knows which process to run.
+When running `pack build --default-process <process name>` this will output a OCI Image where the `CNB_PROCESS_TYPE` is set to `<process name>`.
+This allows users to override the default process type at runtime by setting the environmant variable.
+This will then be used by `/lifecycle/launcher` at runtime so it knows which process to run.

 `<process name>` must be a valid process name in the process table by running the buildpacks.
 If the process can not be found, then `pack build` will return an error code failing the build.